PrometheusVault/ember/README.md

 Need an attachable HUD?
 Run `./ember/ember_dev_run.sh` to keep a tmux session named `ember` alive and drop into the REPL on every login.
-Use `/help` for a short command list and `/man <command>` to read the full Markdown manpage in the terminal.
+Use `/help` for a short command list, `/man <command>` to read the full Markdown manpage in the terminal, and `/agents` to inspect which agents are registered/enabled.

 ## Key capabilities

 - Planner/responder loop powered by `llama.cpp` (local GGUF models)
 - Declarative config (`config/*.yml`) and dynamically loaded agents/plugins
+- Agent registry that controls which agents run (and when) purely via config
 - tmux-based HUD so operators can monitor and control nodes without a GUI
 - Turnkey provisioning script for fresh Alpine images (creates the `ember` user, installs dependencies, builds llama, downloads a model, and configures